Intervue/Data-structures-algorithms-for-interviews/README.md

 - sometimes linked list while designed can have flags to make an algo possible
 - If linked list has a loop, and two pointers are taken one moving at double the speed of other, they will meet at some point inside the loop.
 The distance from the start of the list to the first node where the loop starts is equal to the distance from where they meet to the first node.
 - Linked list is generally is used to store large numbers which cannot be stored in an int or is used to store polynomials.
 If numbers are stored in linked list, you will have to apply your own operations (add, subt and so on for that)
+- Use general Data structures like stacks and queues or arrays to sometimes solve the algo.
+- Try connecting the end of the linked list to the front or make a loop to solve an algo.

 # General hash functions
 - take mod with number of elements present